ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

    specified, these pieces be occulted.
-For example, when a player has them in their hand and the hand is active and owned by them, only the occulted view (eg, the back of a playing card) will be shown.
-This a dict whose other contents depend on its ``method`` entry, which must be a string:
+For example, when a player has them in their hand and the hand is active and owned by them, only the occulted view (eg, the back of a playing card) will be shown.  ``occulted`` is a dict whose other contents depend on its ``method`` entry, which must be a string:

   * ``"ByColour"``: Occult by displaying a particular recolouring of this piece.
-The sub-entry ``colour`` names a recolouring - one of the keys of the ``colours`` group parameter.
+The sub-entry ``occulted.colour`` names a recolouring - one of the keys of the ``colours`` group parameter.
     When the piece is occulted it will show that colour, instead of its actual colour.
-    In the description, ``_colour`` will be elided rather than substitued (along with up to one of any spaces either side of it).
+In the description, ``_colour`` will be elided rather than substituted (along with up to one of any spaces either side of it).

   * ``"ByBack"``: Occult by displaying the back of this piece, as specified by the ``back`` group parameter.
 The ``occulted`` dict